BarnanaGanguly/BarnanaGanguly/README.md

 ## 🎓 Education

 - **MS in Business Analytics @ UT Austin**
-  - 🎓 Courses: Advanced Machine Learning, Financial Management, Time Series, and more!
+  - 🎓 Courses: Advanced Machine Learning, Analytics for Unstructured data, Advanced Optimization, Time Series, and more!

 - **MS in Economics @ Indira Gandhi Institute of Development Research**
   - 🎓 Courses: Applied Econometrics, Financial Econometrics, Time Series, and more!